JefoGao/Resource_Case-Study/Questions/README.md

 - **Bimodal**: This is a distribution that has two distinct peaks or modes.
 It can indicate the presence of two underlying processes or populations.
 - **Uniform**: This is a distribution that is flat or rectangular, with equal probability across the range of values.
 It is characterized by its minimum and maximum values, and can indicate a lack of structure or randomness in the data.

+#### ***Nomial or ordinal scales***
+- *Nominal scale: A variable measured on a nominal scale is one where each observation is assigned a label, such as a name, category, or group.
+There is no inherent order or ranking to these labels.*
+- *Ordinal scale: A variable measured on an ordinal scale is one where each observation is assigned a label that has a natural order or ranking.
+However, the differences between the categories are not equal.*

+#### ***Interval or ratio scales***
+- *Interval scale: A variable measured on an interval scale has equal intervals between adjacent values, but there is no true zero point.*
+- *Ratio scale: A variable measured on a ratio scale has equal intervals between adjacent values, and there is a true zero point, meaning that a value of zero represents the complete absence of the variable being measured.*

 ### 1.3 Measures of Central Tendency and Spread

 The central tendency and spread of a distribution are important descriptive statistics that summarize the location and variability of the data.
 Common measures include: